-Tartaric acid is the main acid found in most wines as it is derived from a number of plants and fruits like grapes.
-Although it is not as popular as other types of AHA, tartaric acid is an amazing antioxidant and helps in alleviating signs of sun damage and acne.
+Tartaric acid is the main acid found in most wines.
+It is derived from a number of plants and fruits like grapes.
+Although it is not as popular as other types of AHA, tartaric acid is an amazing antioxidant that helps heal signs of sun damage and acne.

-Citric acid, as the name suggests, are derived citrus fruit extracts such as lemons and limes.
-This AHA can be found in toners that are for neutralizing the skin’s pH.
-It is also added in serums to help smooth the texture of the skin and work with sunscreen to provide maximum UV protection for your skin.
+Citric acid, as the name suggests, is derived from citrus fruit extracts like lemons and limes.
+This AHA can be found in toners intended to neutralize the skin’s pH.
+It is often an ingredient found in serums to help smooth the texture of the skin.

-Malic acid comes from apples and it can be considered both an AHA and BHA.
+Malic acid comes from apples and is considered to be both an AHA and BHA.
 It hydrates and soothes the skin while increasing respiration.
-However, compared to other AHAs, Malic Acid isn’t as effective as a lone ingredient.
-Use it with other acids to boost its efficacy and maximize results.
+However, compared to other AHAs, malic acid is not as effective when used on its own.
+It should be used in combination with other acids to boost its efficacy and maximize results.